It is not easy to find a hot spring straight out of the ground.

 As per the new name, La Paloma Too, the owner of the inn next door, La Paloma Hot Springs & Spa, took over the place.

-As is often the case with hot springs upwelling from the ground, the building is at a level lower than streets.
+As is often the case with hot springs straight out of the ground, the building is at a level lower than streets.

 The rate is $7 for 30 minutes’ soak, and $12 for an hour; the same as the inn next door.

-Water temperature per tub is indicated on a white board.
+Water temperature per tub is indicated on a bulletin board.

 It is amazing that there are so many (seven) private baths, which means plentiful water.

 This is one of the smallest rooms.

 It seems strange to have a soak in such small tub, after driving vast extent of land.

 The structure of bathrooms is similar to the inn next door, but it seems more old-fashioned.

 This is one of the largest tubs.

-A hot spring maniac should be impressed by the spring upwelling from the ground, cobbled with small stones.
+A hot spring maniac should be impressed by the spring straight out of the ground, cobbled with small stones.

 However, this place pales by comparison to the beautiful inn next door.